reubenosborne/reubenosborne.github.io/_posts/2017-11-23-Future-City.md

 img2: train.jpeg
 ---

-I probably shouldn't have started my last evening in Bali washing a few spoons of kratom down with some large bintangs but much can be excused when it's your last night in 'paradise'.
+I probably shouldn't have started my last evening in Bali washing spoons of kratom down with large bintangs but much can be excused when it's your last night in 'paradise'.
 Of course I'm not so proud of myself upon waking and it takes me a few snoozes of the alarm before I pull myself out of bed to pack.

 My taxi driver decides to cancel on me last minute because when the universe gets bored its favorite game is to see how many people it can make miss their flight.
 I remedy this with a shower and a bowl of fruit because it turns out I also like this game.
 I even decide to honor the #minimalisttravellifestyle and leave all my Malaysian ringgit behind.